 Ceramic sculpture and pottery making.
 Building techniques include coil, slab, potter's wheel, glazing and firing.
 Non-majors need instructor approval.
-(Offered in fall of odd academic years.)
+(Limited offering.)

 ART 314 Painting II (4)

 A continuation of ART 213 with emphasis upon a variety of media.
 The student will be encouraged to experiment in new directions through the combination of various painting media with other two or three dimensional techniques.
 Prerequisite: ART 213.
 (Limited spring offering.)